By the end of this section, you will be able to:

 The evidence does suggest that national concerns, rather than local ones, can function as powerful motivators at the polls.
 Consider, for example, the role of the Iraq War in bringing about a Democratic rout of the Republicans in the House in 2006 and in the Senate in 2008.
 Unlike previous wars in Europe and Vietnam, the war in Iraq was fought by a very small percentage of the population.24 The vast majority of citizens were not soldiers, few had relatives fighting in the war, and most did not know anyone who directly suffered from the prolonged conflict.
 Voters in large numbers were motivated by the political and economic disaster of the war to vote for politicians they believed would end it (Figure 11.10).

 Congressional elections may be increasingly driven by national issues.
 Just two decades ago, straight-ticket, party-line voting was still relatively rare across most of the country.25 In much of the South, which began to vote overwhelmingly Republican in presidential elections during the 1960s and 1970s, Democrats were still commonly elected to the House and Senate.
 The candidates themselves and the important local issues, apart from party affiliation, were important drivers in congressional elections.
 This began to change in the 1980s and 1990s, as Democratic representatives across the region began to dwindle.
 And the South isn’t alone; areas in the Northeast and the Northwest have grown increasingly Democratic.
-Indeed, the 2014 midterm election was the most nationalized election in many decades.
+Indeed, the 2014 midterm election was the most nationalized election in many decades and that trend has continued since.
 Voters who favor a particular party in a presidential election are now much more likely to also support that same party in House and Senate elections than was the case just a few decades ago.